-Former Secretary of State John Kerry last night took to the stage to deliver a passionate defense of the Iran nuclear agreement and the Paris climate accord — and to remind the world of how critical they both are to global security today, and for generations to come.
+Former Secretary of State John Kerry took to the stage June 5, 2017 to deliver a passionate defense of the Iran nuclear agreement and the Paris climate accord — and to remind the world of how critical they both are to global security today, and for generations to come.
 He stressed the importance of protecting the landmark nuclear deal, which stopped an Iran bomb without starting another deadly war in the Middle East, from new proposed sanctions that could put it at great risk.

 "It doesn’t make a lot of sense, folks, to risk a step that gets us nothing new, but could cost us what we already have," Secretary Kerry, who played a leading role in negotiating both agreements for the Obama administration, said Monday at Ploughshares Fund’s annual Chain Reaction event in San Francisco.
 Congressional attempts to undermine the historic deal — which is working — remain a constant threat.
 Recent congressional efforts to impose new sanctions on Iran could ultimately unravel the nuclear agreement.
 Ploughshares Fund, our network of grantees and other key allies have been pivotal in averting this latest threat, working tirelessly to educate policy and decision-makers on Capitol Hill about the profound benefits to national and global security the agreement provides.

 Furthermore, as we’ve seen with the Paris climate accord, Donald Trump has been keeping some of his most dangerous promises.
 He also pledged on the campaign trail to renegotiate or pull out of the landmark Iran nuclear agreement.
 Secretary Kerry implied that Secretary of Defense James Mattis and National Security Adviser H.R.
 McMaster would be our best bet at keeping the agreement alive.

 "My hope is that they would in fact not just be the adults in the room but that they would be listened to," Secretary Kerry said.